undergrad-partner-school

 Deadlines

-Be sure to apply to this school by August 30.
-If considering applying as a transfer student, note that the application deadline is July 30.
+The final day for applications to Pensacola State College is August 30.
+For transfer students, note that the application deadline is July 30.

 Retention Rate

-As reported in 2021, the freshman retention rate for Pensacola State College was 44%.
+The freshman retention rate for Pensacola State College was 44% in 2021.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-This academic institution has the six-year graduation rate of 74%, which is considered an above-average graduation rate.
+The six-year graduation rate at this school is 74%, which is considered an above-average graduation rate.

 Student Body